-Stacy came to the Mid-South from another Southern city rich with history; she spent four years working as a reporter and fill-in anchor at WCIV-TV in Charleston, South Carolina.
-There, Stacy cultivated her passion for storytelling and serving her community as a journalist while covering seminal stories including the Emanuel AME Church shooting, the Confederate flag removal from the Statehouse, the Walter Scott shooting and historic flooding.
+Stacy came to Memphis from Charleston, South Carolina, where she worked as a reporter and fill-in anchor at WCIV-TV.
+She covered seminal stories in Charleston, including the Emanuel AME Church shooting, the Confederate flag removal, historic flooding and the Walter Scott shooting.
+Her reporting on faulty gun background checks and an attempted school shooting led state lawmakers to pass a law requiring mandatory mental health adjudication reporting to the FBI.
 The Radio Television Digital News Association of the Carolinas honored Stacy as Reporter of the Year in 2015.

-Before Charleston, Stacy worked as a weekend anchor and reporter at WBOY-TV in Clarksburg, West Virginia for two years.
+Before Charleston, Stacy worked as a weekend anchor and reporter at WBOY-TV in Clarksburg, West Virginia.
 While in college, she interned in her hometown of Baltimore at local news stations WJZ and WBFF.